santteegt/pleuston/README.md

 App includes an OAuth connection to your Azure account.
 Once authorized, assets can be chosen from a file list within _Pleuston_.

-_Note: Currently, Azure Storage only allows listing containers with OAuth credentials.
+> Currently, Azure Storage only allows listing containers with OAuth credentials.
 Listing blobs in containers and operations on blobs can't be done with OAuth credentials until [that feature is out of preview](https://docs.microsoft.com/en-gb/azure/storage/common/storage-auth-aad).
 Until then, manually added credentials are required in [`src/config/cloudStorage.js`](src/config/cloudStorage.js)_

 ### SSL